Media in Windsor, Ontario: Film

 The 2000 film Borderline Normal, featuring Robin Dunne, Stephanie Zimbalist, Corbin Bernsen and Michael Ironside, is set in Windsor.
 Many exterior locations, such as Ouellette Avenue, Dieppe Park and the Ambassador Bridge were featured.

 Several scenes in Michael Moore's 2002 film Bowling for Columbine were also filmed in Windsor.
 Moore later returned to Windsor to film scenes for his 2007 film Sicko.

 Windsor was the setting of the television series Across the River to Motor City, a crime drama whose plot incorporated many aspects of Windsor's cross-border relationship with Detroit.

 A number of scenes featuring Harrison Ford in the 1990 film Presumed Innocent were filmed in Windsor's Coventry Gardens.
 The house in the film is located on Riverside Dr. just east of the Hiram Walker Distillery.
 The scenes of the Renaissance Center in the film were shot from Windsor.

 It is featured in the backdrop of Tony Scott's 1993 film True Romance.
 Windsor can clearly be seen in the background during the Christian Slater/Dennis Hopper trailer scene along the Detroit River.

 The 2007 film Baby Blues was shot throughout Windsor.

 The studio segments of the 2009 NBC and Global comedy series Howie Do It were taped at Caesars Windsor.

 The 2013 film The Bird Men was shot almost entirely in Windsor utilizing Ojibway Park and Ojibway Nature Centre, as well as several house locations around the University of Windsor.
 The film production crew worked out of the now closed St. Anne's Highschool building in Tecumseh.

 Online

 In addition to tradition media formats, Windsor is served by a number of online-only news publications.

 OurWindsor.ca is an online publication owned by Metroland Media Group.

-windsoriteDOTca News, is a locally-owned, online news site covering news, arts and events.
+windsoriteDOTca News, is a locally owned, online news site covering news, arts and events.
 It was founded in 2010.

+519 Magazine, is a local entertainment/arts publication, which launched in 2009 as a print publication, but became an online flipbook magazine and website with local reviews, photos and interviews in 2020.